 Surrounded by the rich history of the Wesleyan movement in Northeast England, World Methodist Evangelism and St. John’s College, Durham University will bring together leading scholars for conversations regarding some of the most important topics of Evangelism today.
-Join us for Convergence 2019 — 1-14 September.
+Join us for Convergence 2019 — 2-9 September.
+Extend your time in England, and learning, with a Wesley Heritage Tour — 9-14 September.

 In this rich environment we will examine the contemporary practice of sharing our faith.
 Many people in today’s world seem distant from the church, but still wrestle with the deep questions of meaning and purpose found in the Gospel.
 The complex dynamics of living missionally in a postmodern, post-Christendom context will be probed and dissected in the beautiful, historic setting of Durham.